uwe-app/app/README.md

 * If the directory `site/template/theme` exists use it as the theme for [mdbook][].
 * Exclude hidden files and patterns in `.gitignore`.
 * Copy all other files.

+---

+Get short help with `hypertext -h` and see more detail with `hypertext --help`.

 See [site](/site) for example source files that demonstrate and test various configurations; they are *not the ideal* way to structure a site.